Summary

 Consultation description

-The Department is seeking views on proposals on the future of CCEA GCSEs, AS levels and A Levels with a focus on reducing the burden of assessment and enhancing the depth of student learning.
+The Department sought views on proposals on the future of CCEA GCSEs, AS levels and A Levels with a focus on reducing the burden of assessment and enhancing the depth of student learning.

 CCEA has a legal duty to regularly review its qualifications to ensure they remain current, fair and portable for students, schools and employers.
 Subject specifications are normally reviewed every five years.
 CCEA’s GCSE and A level subject specifications were last reviewed in 2015/16, so a review is overdue.
 The first step in the review process is for the Department to set out the overarching qualifications policy framework which will guide the review of CCEA specifications.
 This framework sets the rules and principles on which qualifications should be developed, including structure, content, assessment and grading.
 The consultation document provides more in-depth details on the proposals.